 A faculty member can request to offer an SVSU course in the online or hybrid format by following the steps outlined below The plan requires a clear description of how the course content will be delivered effectively in the asynchronous format, with specific examples of tools and methods to facilitate active online learning, as well as a programmatic rationale for online or hybrid delivery.
 Sample course plans are available for both hybrid and online courses to serve as a general guide.

 The Course Plan is filled out the first time the course is offered in an asynchronous format and must be signed by the department chair (including a departmental vote) and the dean of the appropriate college.
 The course plan is ultimately approved by the Provost or a designee.
-Once a course is approved, it can be scheduled in either the hybrid or online format, pending administrative scheduling needs.
+Once a course is approved, it can be scheduled in the format in which it was approved, pending administrative scheduling needs.

 The submission dates for online/hybrid course plans are: